stephanieesha/flaky-test-detector/README.md

 ## Why flip rate, not fail rate

-A test that fails 100% of the time isn't flaky — it's broken.
+A test that fails 100% of the time isn't flaky, it's broken.
 A flaky test is one whose outcome *changes* between runs on the same code.
 This project computes a **flip rate** per test: the proportion of consecutive run pairs where the status changed (pass→fail or fail→pass).
 A high flip rate with